 |Annexure ||Particulars |

-|1 ||Statement containing salient features of financial statements of Subsidiaries and Associates |
+|1 ||Statement containing salient features of the financial statements of subsidiaries/ associate companies/ joint ventures |

 |2 ||Details of Loans Guarantees and Investments |

 |4 ||Particulars of Employees and Managerial Remuneration |

 |6 ||Dividend Distribution Policy |

 |8 ||Business Responsibility Report |

 |10 ||Particulars of conservation of energy technology absorption and foreign exchange earnings and outgo |